FelixDux/imposccpp/README.md

 ## Installing and Running

-If you have docker installed and are running in a bash environment, the simplest way to get started is to run `docker-compose up`.
+If you have docker installed and are running in a `bash` or `zsh` environment, the simplest way to get started is to run `docker-compose up`.
 Alternatively you can run the development docker containers with `docker-compose -f docker-compose-dev.yml up`.
 Either way you can then access the front-end at http://localhost:80.

 If you prefer not to use docker, then you will need the following installed (NOTE: **the following instructions have only been successfully tested on Ubuntu and MacOS**):